shredEngineer/MagnetiCalc/README.md

 ------------
 Tested with Python 3.8 in Ubuntu 20.04.

+If you have trouble installing MagnetiCalc, make sure to file an [issue](https://github.com/shredEngineer/MagnetiCalc/issues) so I can help you get it up and running!

 ### Prerequisites

 The following dependency packages have to be installed first (Ubuntu 20.04):